SUSE-Enceladus/csp-billing-adapter/examples/README.md

 archive_retention_period:
     Sets the time in months that meterings and usage records are retained in the data archive.

+archive_bytes_limit:
+    Sets the max size in bytes for the metering archive.
+The archive will be trimmed to stay below this limit.

 usage_metrics:

   {metric name}: